- How is YCIS Shanghai unique? What makes YCIS Shanghai special?

 We make every attempt not to exceed these sizes.
 In exceptional cases, one additional student may be added to avoid breaking up a family with multiple children.
 With two fully trained teachers in each class from K2 to Year 6 and the deployment of specialised teachers in Chinese, English as an Additional Language, Art, Music and ICT, the actual student teacher ratio is quite advantageous compared to other schools, and when students break into language classes, they are often in smaller groupings.

 Yes.
 While students are able to bring home lunches to school, hot lunches are available through a catering company which manages the cafeteria for the school.
-The school lunches are not included in the school fees, except for K1 and K2 full-day students.
+The school lunches are not included in the school fees, except for K2 full-day students.

 The school will ensure that homework is an integral part of the curriculum and is planned and prepared alongside all other programmes of learning.
 Teachers will give homework according to the age, ability and circumstances of the students, taking into account special educational needs.